insanity54/thedevice3/README.md

 ### Processes

-The device runs two node processes, and one redis process.
+The device runs @todo n node processes, and one redis process.
 These processes are built to be loosely coupled so in the future, redis server could be moved to a different place or sharded.

 * Process 0 `pm2` handles running the other processes and keeping them alive
 * Process 1 `redis-server` is the redis server